Continuing Education Activity

 Visceral Pleural

 The visceral pleural also consists of a layer of mesothelial cells and a sub-pleural layer.
-The visceral pleura is thin cranially and thick caudally due change in the density of the sub-pleural layer.
+The visceral pleura is thin cranially and thick caudally due to changes in the density of the sub-pleural layer.

 Indications